 1. Name the problem

-Name the areas (prayer points) your child needs extra help in.
-Examples are lying, anger, fear, etc. This will be your keyword.
+Name the areas (prayer points) your kids need extra help in.
+Examples are lying, anger, fear, etc. Or perhaps you need to pray for your children’s health.
+This will be your keyword.

 2. Start searching online

 Type the keyword (lying, anger, fear, health, or whatever) into your search bar and then add the word “scriptures” to it.
 Example: fear scriptures or anger scriptures.
 The search engine will populate suggestions for “fear scriptures” or “anger scriptures.”

 Click on the post you think might give you the most powerful scriptures.

 Another idea is to go to biblegateway.com, biblehub.com, biblestudytools.com, or openbible.info/topics and put the keyword in the search bar.